Email FacebookTwitterMenu burgerClose thin

 Are Robo-Advisors Safe in General?

 Robo-advisors have grown in popularity largely because they offer convenient, automated online investment advice and management for lower fees.
-Some of the top robo-advisors include Vanguard, Betterment and FutureAdvisor.
+Some of the top robo-advisors include Vanguard, Betterment, and Wealthfront

 You can also determine the best advising option through a few other ways.
 Thorough research can go a long way in your online investing search.
 One way to choose the right advisor is to see what others are saying.
-All robo-advisor services generally apply the same safety measures for their users’ investment portfolios.
-However, you could gain additional insight by assessing the experiences others, including coworkers and friends, have had with the company.
+All robo-advisor services generally apply the same safety measures for their users’ portfolios.
+You could gain additional insight by assessing the experiences that others, including coworkers and friends, have had with the company.

 What to Do If You Feel Your Money Isn’t Safe